joerhee01/Sales-Analysis-for-Electronic-Retail-Store/README.md

 - Cole Nussbaumer Knaflic's book, *Storytelling with Data*, to reference best practices for data visualization.

 # Summary: #
-Analyze sales data to find patterns and insights that can help answer business questions for an electronic retail store that operates across the United States.
+The objective of this project is to analyze sales data for an electronic retail store operating in the United States.
+By identifying patterns and insights, I aim to answer important business questions related to performance, customer behavior, and market trends.
+The findings will inform decisions regarding product offerings, pricing, promotions, and marketing strategies to drive growth and success for the business.

 # Business Questions: #
 - Q1.
 What was the best month for sales?
 How much was earned that month?